KwasiGio/backlog-bounty/README.md

 # Backlog Bounty 🎮

-Backlog Bounty is a full stack web app for tracking video game progress, reviews and goals.
-Built as a portfolio project to showcase skills in backend development, cloud deployment and the use of modern web frameworks.
+**Backlog Bounty** is a full stack web app for managing your video game library, tracking progress, logging reviews for other users, and setting gaming goals.

+Backlog Bounty was designed to simulate real-world engineering practices and showcase full-stack development skills using Java (Spring Boot), PostgreSQL, and React (WIP).

 ## Features:
 - ✅ Add, view, update, and delete games (CRUD functionality)
 - ✅ Add reviews and notes to games